samuelgoto/microforms/README.md

 Microforms is an early proposal for a structural, domain-agnostic hypermedia API media type designed to expose REST APIs.

-Microforms intermingles domain-specific data (text) and general-purpose control (hypertext), enabling API clients to make decisions (e.g. create/delete/update a resource) without using out-of-band information (e.g. human readable documentation).
+Microforms intermingles domain-specific **data** and general-purpose **hyperdata**, enabling API clients to make decisions (e.g. create/delete/update a resource) without using out-of-band information (e.g. human readable documentation).

 At its core, microforms is a set [hypermedia affordances](intro.md) available in a data type, as well as a set of conventions that clients use for the programatic [discovery](intro.md#discovery), [documentation](intro.md#documentation), [validation](intro.md#validation-rules), [execution](intro.md#execution-rules) (e.g. [key management](intro.md#key-management) and [quota management](intro.md#quota-management)) of REST APIs.